 1998 - The Kay and Les MacFee Dome, 3300 Tranquil Trail, Mebane NC.
 45' diameter, 2400 square feet, 3 levels, 3 bedrooms and 3 baths.
 Located on a 10 acre lot.
 Sold in 2015 to Samantha Earnhardt.

 2000 - The Jim and Melanie Kaslik Dome, aka Cloud Hidden, 611 Upper Sondley Drive, Asheville NC.
 Manufactured by Monolithic Domes.
 Overlooks the Blue Ridge Parkway.
 5300 square feet of heated living space, 2000 square feet of unheated living space and 1000 square feet in an elevated, two-level, stamped-concrete porch.
 Featured on HGTV in 2001.
-Featured in the Aug/Sep 2003 issue of Fine Homebuilding Magazine.
-Featured Sep 2006 in Architectural Digest.
+Featured in the Fine Homebuilding Magazine, Aug/Sep 2003.
+Featured in Architectural Digest, September 2006.
 Sold in 2007 to Craig Crossman.

 2004 - The Mark Molitor Dome, 301 Sky Lane, Pittsboro NC.
 10 acres.
 Molitor designed the house himself.
 The shell is a kit configured from Oregon Dome consisting of 2”x6” Douglas Fir construction materials.
 It arrived in a 53’ trailer.
 The exterior is stone and has an insulated concrete form basement.
 Molitor served as general contractor and did most of the finishing work.
 There is a 4-floor manual dumbwaiter!

 2005 - The James L. Funk Domes, 881 Thunder Road, Rougemont NC.